isomerpages/nlb-silas/_document-library/category/authority-control.md

 	- {:target="_blank"} – List of online subject thesauri.
 - GENRE/FORM terms
 	- LCGFT for Moving Image Material
-	- Library of Congress is constantly updating the genre/form terms for moving image material.
-Cataloguers of AV items may want to peruse these updates available from LC.
-An example is provided at {:target="_blank"}

 <hr>

 #### **Authority Control Tools**